cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-For security reasons, all field operations, comparisons, and assignments MUST be implemented in constant time (i.e., execution time MUST NOT depend on the values of the inputs), and without branching.
+For security reasons, all field operations, comparisons, and assignments MUST be implemented in constant time (i.e., execution time MUST NOT depend on the values of the inputs).
 Guidance on implementing these low-level operations in constant time is beyond the scope of this document.

 -   CMOV(a, b, c): If c is False, CMOV returns a, otherwise it returns b.
     To prevent against timing attacks, this operation must run in constant